 Installing the IPA

 Unlike Calabash Android, Calabash iOS cannot install apps on a physical device.
-The easiest way to install the app on the device is to use the IDE (Xcode or Xamarin Studio) and have it package and install the IPA for you.
+The easiest way to install the app on the device is to use the IDE (Xcode or Visual Studio for Mac) and have it package and install the IPA for you.
 If this is not possible, but you have the IPA, then there are two other options:

 - Drag and drop the IPA onto the device using the Xcode Device Manager window (Command + Shift + 2 in Xcode).